-TERMINAL DECODINE NAME NO. I/O DESCRIPTION BYPASS 11 Tap to voltage divider for internal mid-supply bias generator CLK 17 1 If a 47-nF capacitor is attached, the TPA0242 generates an internal clock.
+TERMINAL DECODIDEION NAME NO. I/O DESCRIPTION BYPASS 11 Tap to voltage divider for internal mid-supply bias generator CLK 17 I If a 47-nF capacitor is attached, the TPA0132 generates an internal clock.
 An external clock can override the internal clock input to this terminal.
-GND 1, 12 13, 24 Ground connection for circuitry.
+GND 1, 12 13, 24 I Ground connection for circuitry.
 Connected to thermal pad LHPIN 6 I Left channel headphone input, selected when SE/BTL is held high LIN 10 I Common left input for fully differential input.
-AC ground for single-ended inputs LLINEIN 5 I Left channel line negative input, selected when SE/BTL is held low LOUT+ 4 0 Left channel positive output in BTL mode and positive output in SE mode LOUT- 9 0 Left channel negative output in BTL mode and high-impedance in SE mode HP/LINE 2 1 HP/LINE is the input MUX control input.
-When the HP/LINE terminal is held high, the headphone inputs (LHPIN or RHPIN [6, 20]) are active.
-When the HP/LINE terminal is held low, the line BTL inputs (LLINEIN or RLINEIN [5, 23]) are active.
-PC-BEEP 14 ı The input for PC-beep mode.
-PC-BEEP is enabled when a > 1.5-V {PP} (peak-to-peak) square wave is input to PC-BEEP.
-PV{DD} 7, 18 I Power supply for output stage RHPIN 20 I Right channel headphone input, selected when SE/BTL is held high RIN 8 I Common right input for fully differential input.
-AC ground for single-ended inputs RLINEIN 23 I Right channel line input, selected when SE/BTL is held low ROUT+ 21 0 Right channel positive output in BTL mode and positive output in SE mode ROUT- 16 0 Right channel negative output in BTL mode and high-impedance in SE mode SE/BTL 15 I Hold SE/BTL low for BTL mode and hold high for SE mode.
+AC ground for single-ended inputs.
+LLINEIN 5 I Left channel line negative input, selected when SE/BTL is held low LOUT+ 4 0 Left channel positive output in BTL mode and positive output in SE mode LOUT- 9 0 Left channel negative output in BTL mode and high-impedance in SE mode PCB ENABLE 2 I If this terminal is high, the detection circuitry for PC-BEEP is overridden and passes PC-BEEP through the amplifier, regardless of its amplitude.
+If PCB ENABLE is floating or low, the amplifier continues to operate normally.
+PC-BEEP 14 I The input for PC-Beep mode.
+PC-BEEP is enabled when a > 1.5-V (peak-to-peak) square wave is input to PC-BEEP or PCB ENABLE is high.
+PV {DD} 7, 18 I Power supply for output stage RHPIN 20 I Right channel headphone input, selected when SE/BTL is held high RIN 8 I Common right input for fully differential input.
+AC ground for single-ended inputs.
+RLINEIN 23 I Right channel line input, selected when SE/BTL is held low ROUT+ 21 0 Right channel positive output in BTL mode and positive output in SE mode ROUT- 16 0 Right channel negative output in BTL mode and high-impedance in SE mode SE/BTL 15 I Input and output MUX control.
+When this terminal is held high, the LHPIN or RHPIN and SE output is selected.
+When this terminal is held low, the LLINEIN or RLINEIN and BTL output are selected.
 SHUTDOWN 22 I When held low, this terminal places the entire device, except PC-BEEP detect circuitry, in shutdown mode.
-V {DD} 19 I Analog V {DD} input supply.
-This terminal needs to be isolated from PV {DD} to achieve highest performance.
-VOLUME 3 1 VOLUME detects the dc level at the terminal and sets the gain for 31 discrete steps covering a range of 20 dB to -40 dB for dc levels of 0.15 V to 3.54.
-When the dc level is over 3.54 V, the device is muted.
+V {DD} 19 I Analog V{DD} input supply.
+This terminal needs to be isolated from PV{DD} to achieve highest performance.
+VOLUME 3 I VOLUME detects the dc level at the terminal and sets the gain for 31 discrete steps covering a range of 20 dB to -40 dB for dc levels of 0.15 V to 3.54 V. When the dc level is over 3.54 V, the device is muted.
 Thermal Pad Connect to ground.
 Must be soldered down in all applications to properly secure device on PC board.

-ABSOLUTE MAXIMUM RATINGS
+ABSOLUTE MAXIMUM RATINGS (1)

-over operating free-air temperature range (unless otherwise noted) (1)
+over operating free-air temperature range (unless otherwise noted)

-UNIT Supply voltage, V {DD} 6 V Input voltage, V I -0.3 V to V {DD} 0.3 V Continuous total power dissipation Internally Limited (see Dissipation Rating Table) Operating free-air temperature range, T A -40°C to 85°C Operating junction temperature range, T J -40°C to 150°C Storage temperature range, T {stg} -65°C to 85°C Lead temperature 1,6 mm (1/16 inch) from case for 10 seconds 260°C
+Supply voltage, V {DD} 6 V Input voltage, V I -0.3 V to V {DD} 0.3 V Continuous total power dissipation Internally limited (see Dissipation Rating Table) Operating free-air temperature range, T A -40°C to 85°C Operating junction temperature range, T J -40°C to 150°C Storage temperature range, T {stg} -65°C to 85°C Lead temperature 1,6 mm (1/16 inch) from case for 10 seconds 260°C